softwareshield-dev/softwareshield-sdk-c/README.md

 ```
 ├───doc/: programming guide;
 ├───examples/: examples for the sdk usage;
-├───src/: glue-code needed to integrate with your c/c++ source code;
+├───src/: glue-code needed to integrate SDK with your own c/c++ source code;
-└───test/: testcase for src;
+└───tests/: testcases for src;
 ```